-Accordingly, with respect to South Bayfront Site B, in calendar year 2019, EKI will evaluate post-injection baseline soil vapor conditions to determine whether long-term injections will be required since the data indicates the primary ongoing source of CVOCs in shallow groundwater are upgradient off-site sources.
+Accordingly, with respect to Site B, in calendar year 2019, EKI undertook activities to evaluate post-injection baseline soil vapor conditions to determine whether long-term injections will be required since the data indicates the primary ongoing source of CVOCs in shallow groundwater are upgradient off-site sources (i.e. the Corporation Yard).
 It is anticipated that this evaluation will show that impacts from soil vapor conditions to indoor air of structures built on the site can be adequately and appropriately mitigated with engineering controls (e.g. vapor barriers, passive/active vapor systems) and thereby eliminate the need for more costly on-going ERD injections.
-During the remainder of the ROPS 18-19 cycle and ROPS 19-20 cycle, EKI will conduct this evaluation to assist with the preparation of an Operation and Maintenance Plan ("O&M Plan") for South Bayfront Site B.
+During the remainder of the ROPS 19-20 cycle, EKI will conduct this evaluation to assist with the preparation of an Operation and Maintenance Plan ("O&M Plan") for Site B.

-Once the results of the aforementioned evaluation is completed, EKI will be able to move forward with preparation of the O&M Plan for South Bayfront Site B. The O&M Plan will address the installation of engineering controls, location of groundwater monitoring wells as well as a schedule for on-going groundwater monitoring obligations, and a soil management plan governing any future on-site excavation activities associated with site redevelopment.
-Further, depending on DTSC, there may need to be an operations and maintenance agreement ("O&M Agreement") governing the obligation of the property owner to implement the O&M Plan.
-Finally, there will be a need to enter into a land use covenant ("LUC") with the DTSC that will place restrictions on use of groundwater beneath the site, as well as future uses of the site.
-As discussed below, once these matters are completed and the immunities under the Polanco Act are conferred upon South Bayfront Site B by DTSC, then the property can be transferred to the City in accordance with the terms of the Long Range Property Management Plan ("LRPMP") for development.
+Once the results of the aforementioned evaluation are completed, EKI will be able to move forward with preparation of the O&M Plan for Site B. The O&M Plan will address the installation of engineering controls, location of groundwater monitoring wells as well as a schedule for on-going groundwater monitoring obligations, and a soil management plan governing any future on-site excavation activities associated with site redevelopment.
+Further, depending on DTSC, the O&M Plan may need to allow for the placement of wells for the on-going injection of ERD until such time as off-site impacts are controlled at the source by the responsible parties.
+Also, there may need to be an operations and maintenance agreement ("O&M Agreement") governing the obligation of the property owner to implement the O&M Plan.
+Finally, there will be a need to enter into a land use covenant ("LUC") with the DTSC that will place restrictions on use of groundwater beneath Site B, as well as future uses of Site B. It is anticipated that these activities can be completed during the remainder of the ROPS 19-20 cycle and the ROPS 20-21 cycle.

+As discussed below, once these matters are completed and the immunities under the Polanco Act are conferred upon Site B by DTSC, then the property can be transferred to the City in accordance with the terms of the Long Range Property Management Plan ("LRPMP") for development.

 The PSA with EKI has been amended several times throughout the remedial process and is an enforceable obligation of the Successor Agency pursuant to Sections 34171(d)(1)(E) and 34171(d)(1)(F).
-For the ROPS 19-20 cycle and as reflected in ROPS line item 41, it is estimated that the Successor Agency will incur approximately \$800,000 for the environmental engineering services provided by EKI.
+For the ROPS 20-21 cycle and as reflected in ROPS line item 41, it is estimated that the Successor Agency will incur approximately \$750,000 for the environmental engineering services provided by EKI.
+These services will include the second semi-annual groundwater monitoring event and report to DTSC for 2020, and the first such semi-annual event and report for 2021.
+Further, in anticipation of approval of the